Formalizing Schwartz functions and tempered distributions: Function spaces in mathlib

 One of the features of type theory is that every object has exactly one type and therefore there is no concept of inclusion of types.
 Hence it is not possible to state the inclusion of $\schwartz$ in $L^p$ as an inclusion of sets, but we have to define the map from the type of Schwartz functions to the type of $L^p$ functions and prove the corresponding properties of that map. \begin{remark} We note that strictly speaking $\schwartz(\RR^d) \subset L^p(\RR^d)$ is not entirely correct in set theory either, since $L^p$ functions are defined as equivalence classes of measurable functions.
 This abuse of notation becomes even more obvious for the ``inclusion'' of Schwartz functions in the space of tempered distributions, $\schwartz \subset \schwartz'$. \end{remark}

-Moreover, it is convenient to introduce type classes that purely introduce notation, in order to avoid having to explicit differentiate between say the Fourier transform for functions, Schwartz functions, and tempered distributions.
+Moreover, it is convenient to introduce type classes that purely introduce notation, in order to avoid having to explicitly differentiate between say the Fourier transform for functions, Schwartz functions, and tempered distributions.